essif-lab/framework/docs/terms/holder.md

 type: concept
 typeid: holder
 stage: draft
-hoverText: "Holder (functional component): the capability to handle presentation requests from a peer-agent, produce the requested data (a presentation) according to its principal's holder-policy, and send that in response to the request."
+hoverText: "Holder (functional component): the capability to handle presentation requests from a Peer Agent, produce the requested data (a presentation) according to its Principal's holder-policy, and send that in response to the request."
 ---

 ## Short Description